 Additionally, we have the following resources:

 The Servicemembers Civil Relief Act (SCRA) permits the termination of leases based on military orders.
-However, the DoD Stop-Movement doesn’t qualify, so servicemembers are strongly encouraged to avoid signing leases at their new duty installation.
+The DoD Stop-Movement doesn’t qualify, so service members are strongly encouraged to avoid signing leases at their new duty installation.

 Guard / Reserve Activations

 National Guard and Reserve components of all military branches are currently being activated to address the myriad of challenges our country is facing in response to Covid-19.
 Currently, more than 21,000 Army and Air National Guard support service members have been activated.
 They will help states manage with the pandemic working with the Army Corps of Engineers to increase the number of available medical facilities, supporting logistics operations and serving as response planners, among many other duties.

 Additionally, 18 states, the District of Columbia, and two territories have been approved to use Title 32 to use federal funds for state missions, which makes it easier for governors to mobilize Guard troops.
 This means that National Guard service members will also receive the same benefits as those on active duty status.
 Title 32 activation lasts for 30 days, but it’s expected that the activation order will last at least six weeks.

 Reserve service members are encouraged to contact their chain of command for the latest information.
 Reserve leadership continues to monitor and evaluate the Covid-19 pandemic.

 Across the country, VA call centers are experiencing higher than average numbers of calls from veterans and retirees with questions about Covid-19.
 The VA has a rigorous plan in place to care for retirees and veterans.
 As of writing, the VA has administered more than 28,000 tests and is taking aggressive measures to deep-clean facilities to prevent the spread of the disease.